Best Free Budgeting Apps in 2026 — Ranked and Reviewed

 Mint, which was the dominant free budgeting app for over a decade, shut down in January 2024.
 Intuit (Mint's parent company) redirected users to Credit Karma, which focuses on credit monitoring rather than budgeting.
 Most Mint refugees are looking for a replacement with similar features: bank sync, automatic categorization, spending tracking, and budget goals — all free.

-LazeeFish is the closest like-for-like free Mint replacement that also adds an actual budgeting methodology (the envelope method) that Mint never had.
+LazeeFish is the closest like-for-like Mint replacement and adds an actual budgeting methodology (the envelope method) that Mint never had.

 If you're still looking for a Mint replacement with real budgeting structure, LazeeFish is the answer.
-Bank sync, auto-categorization, spending insights — all free, with envelope budgeting on top.
+Bank sync, auto-categorization, spending insights — all at $5/month, with envelope budgeting on top.

 Side-by-Side Comparison